 In terms of your credit, a consolidation loan may help boost your score.
 Not only will you have fewer revolving credit card debts but you also will no longer be maxing out your credit lines.
 Having a high utilization rate on your cards can really take your credit score down.

-With a personal loan, even though you will still have the same amount of debt, you won’t have multiple maxed-out credit cards on your record.
+With a personal loan no credit check, even though you will still have the same amount of debt, you won’t have multiple maxed-out credit cards on your record.

 Another perk to consolidating your credit card debt is that if you transfer your balances to the card or personal loan with a lower interest rate, you’ll save money on interest each month.